Nicki Clyne: NXIVM

-The Knife of Aristotle and DOS
+NXIVM and DOS

 In 2014, NXIVM adherent Rosa Laura Junco (daughter of Alejandro Junco de la Vega) founded the media organization The Knife of Aristotle, later shortened to The Knife.
-Clyne was given a job with the organization, and was credited as its "Executive Producer."By Clyne's own account, she helped Keith Raniere found a "secret sisterhood" that started in 2015 called "DOS," (also known as "the Sorority," and "the Vow.")
-The United States Attorney for the Eastern District of New York said that DOS was arranged as a pyramidal organization with Raniere at the apex and subordinates Clyne, Mack and others as its "First Line."
+Clyne was given a job with the organization, and was credited as its "Executive Producer".

+By Clyne's own account, she helped Keith Raniere found a "secret sisterhood" that started in 2015 called "DOS" (also known as "the Sorority", and "the Vow").
+The United States Attorney for the Eastern District of New York said that DOS was arranged as a pyramidal organization, with Raniere at the apex and subordinates Clyne, Allison Mack and others as its "First Line".
 The First Line were Raniere's direct slaves, instructed to become "masters" by recruiting slaves of their own.
 The slaves of the First Line (and below) were to treat Raniere as "Grandmaster," but were not allowed at first to know of Raniere's participation.

 The DOS sorority required a number of acts of devotion involving masochism or submission.
 These acts included ceremonies conducted in the nude, one involving branding with a symbol that (undisclosed to several recipients) was a monogram of the initials of Keith A Raniere.
 Members were instructed to provide humiliating photos and derogatory information about themselves as "collateral" used to blackmail them into obedience.
 At Raniere's trial, several recruits to DOS indicated their masters told them to have sex with Keith Raniere or an individual acting as his proxy.
 The group also practiced forms of corporal punishment ("penances") as well as severe caloric restriction and sleep deprivation.

-In October 2017 the New York Times ran an expose of Raniere, NXIVM and its relationship to DOS.
-The article featured Sarah Edmondson who gave her account of the branding ceremony.
-The following month, the New York Post reported Raniere fled to Mexico.
-Clyne later accidentally revealed his location on her Instagram, sharing a photo of a Puerto Vallarta landmark revealing his whereabouts to the FBI.
+In October 2017, The New York Times ran an expose of Raniere, NXIVM, and its relationship to DOS.
+The article featured Sarah Edmondson, who gave her account of the branding ceremony.
+Raniere fled to Mexico in November 2017.
+Clyne later accidentally revealed his location on her Instagram, sharing a photo of a Puerto Vallarta landmark that revealed his whereabouts to the FBI.
 In March 2018, Mexican police raided the vacation home where Raniere and DOS members Clyne, Mack, and Lauren Salzman were staying.
-The Mexican government deported Raniere as persona non grata, and he was arrested by the United States.
+The Mexican government deported Raniere, and he was arrested by the United States.
 Lauren Salzman later testified that the day of the raid was supposed to be a "recommitment ceremony" involving group sex with Raniere.